-Data submitted to the APVMA in fulfilment of the Notice of Reconsideration is scientifically assessed by specialists within the APVMA in addition to experts in the Department of the Environment and the Office of Chemical Safety (OCS) within the Department of Health.
+Data submitted to the APVMA in fulfilment of the Notice of Reconsideration is scientifically assessed by specialists within the APVMA in addition to experts in the Department of the Environment.
 In some cases, the APVMA will contract national or international subject matter experts to provide advice on certain aspects of the risk assessment.

 There is a range of data submitted to the APVMA for assessment including laboratory studies, field trials, target animal or crop studies and human studies.
 These studies must meet international standards of scientific quality in terms of study design and the level of reporting detail, which is necessary to allow an independent evaluation of the data.

 Component assessments aim to identify the risks to human health (from dietary exposure of the general public to residues in food, and bystander exposure), workers (who use a particular product), the environment and Australian trade (through the potential exceeding of maximum residue limits) from the approved (label) use of an agricultural or veterinary chemical.
 Further details on these component risk assessments are described below.
 The conclusions of the component risk assessments are the foundation for any risk management decisions.

 Chemistry assessment: The Pesticides and Veterinary Chemistry team within the APVMA undertakes an evaluation of the chemistry and manufacture of active constituents and their formulated products.
 This evaluation considers the manufacturing method, quality control, composition, stability and chemical characteristics of a particular active constituent or formulated product.
 An important aspect of this assessment is the identification of significant impurities and those of toxicological concern, and the setting of minimum standards for purity and composition.